sematext/docs/docs/logagent/input-plugin-journald-upload.md

 # TrustedCertificateFile=/etc/ssl/ca/trusted.pem
 ```

-To make sure journald-upload auto-starts on boot.
+To make sure journal-upload auto-starts on boot.

 Note that upload service might stop if creating the HTTP connection doesn't work.
 Should that happen the service stores the current cursor position in the journal.